17 Father’s Day Activities Your Dad Will Appreciate

 For every kind of dad, there's a perfect Father's Day activity to enjoy and remember forever.
 From golf to go karts, find fun Father's Day ideas here.

-Fishing is one of the most classic father’s day activities for a reason.
+Fishing is one of the most classic father's day activities for a reason.
 When else do you get to stand side by side and catch up on life while you enjoy the outdoors?
 Try this neat fishing trick: Use WD-40 to spray your lures.
 It attracts fish and masks human odor that can scare them off.
-Check out these 20 dads share the best father’s day gifts they’ve ever received.
+Make him laugh while out on the peaceful waters with these dad jokes.

 Challenge him to paintball

 Let Dad explore his inner warrior.
 Nothing says "I love you" like a little friendly battle of the generations.
 Check out these 20 dads share the best father's day gifts they've ever received.

 Taste some beers